Brock & Brock pllc

 Mr. Brock earned an MA in law with Commendation from The University of Sheffield in England in 2004, an LLM in International Humanitarian Law with good mention from the University of Geneva in Switzerland in 2006, and a Foreign Trained Lawyer’s Certificate from Brooklyn Law School in 2008.

-Thomas Brock is a member of the Vermont Bar Association and is admitted to practice law in Vermont and New York.
+Thomas Brock is a member of the Vermont Bar Association and is admitted to practice law in Vermont.
+Mr. Brock is also admitted to practice law in New York.

-Mr. Brock has an MA in Italian from St. Andrews University in Scotland.
+Mr. Brock has a joint master’s degree in English and Italian from St. Andrews University in Scotland.